 But there it is, fixed to the wall

-One fine June morning my friend David Statham, who happens to be MD of Southeastern Railway and a great supporter of community projects in Herne Hill, said “How about a permanent memorial in the station?
+One fine June morning, my friend David Statham, who happens to be MD of Southeastern Railway and is a great supporter of community projects in Herne Hill, said “How about a permanent memorial in the station?
 You commission it and we’ll pay for it”.
 No committee, no contract, no fiddling with our text.

 Through the Lettering Arts Trust the name “Mark Brooks” was suggested.
 When we met him at the station, Laurence and I were sure we had found our man.
-I immediately wrote him a letter of appointment.
+I immediately wrote a letter of appointment.

 As the summer passes, Mark designs the lettering, awaits the arrival of the Welsh slate, then finally starts to carve.
 He keeps us informed of progress.

 And so, on Remembrance Day, Sunday 10 November 2019, here I am again: leading a two-minute silence in brilliant sunshine.
-Young Walter Feeny has played The Last Post so beautifully, in front of a huge crowd.
-It is a moment that I will always remember.
+Young Walter Feeny has played “The Last Post” so beautifully, in front of a huge large.
+It is a moment that I will always treasure.

-Credit: all photographs by Tricia of Portrayed Photography
+Credit: photographs by Tricia of Portrayed Photography